scalatra/scalatra-book/src/_15_routes.md

 halt(status = 301, headers = Map("Location" -> "http://example.org/"))
 {pygmentize}

-Handlers can be extremely useful when used properly, probably the most common use is the `params` convention, which gives you access to any parameters passed in via the request object, or generated in your route pattern.
+Handlers can be extremely useful when used properly.
+Probably the most common use is the `params` convention, which gives you access to any parameters passed in via the request object, or generated in your route pattern.